SpaceXpanse/Whitepaper/README.md

 - Decentralized AIs for automatization of mining, defence and communication
 - Creation and customization of avatars
 - VR gameplay by mobile phones
-- Possibility for real-time monitoring and customization of the gameplay /scenario injection/
+- Possibility for real-time monitoring and customization of story arcs /scenario injection/

 #### The Voyagers Chapter
 Where users can explore the solar system and have access to limited missions /sandbox for the next chapter/